Urhengulas/adwordscraper/COLLABORATION.md

 To merge features into master you have to create a pull request.
 Requirements:
-- needs to be reviewed from at least one other developer
+- needs to be reviewed from at least one other developer (ensured by [GitHubs Branch protection rules](https://help.github.com/articles/defining-the-mergeability-of-pull-requests/))
 - only do 'merge'-pull requests _(no 'squash and merge', or 'rebase and merge')_

 #### Pull request template